constabulary/getgb.io/content/docs/depfile.md

 Will fetch the github release tagged `v1.1.0`.

-## Sample `depfile`
+## Sample `$PROJECT/depfile`
-Elements can be seperated by whitespace.
+Elements can be separated by whitespace.
 Lines that do not begin with a letter or number are ignored.
 This provides a simple mechanism for commentary.
 ```
 # some comment
 github.com/pkg/profile version=1.1.0